shreedharj/shreedharj.github.io/index.md

 ## About Me

-Shreedhar Jangam is an undergraduate student advised by [Prof. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) in the Department of Computer Science and Engineering at UC Santa Cruz.
-His current research at the [AEIA Lab](https://aiea-lab.github.io/) focuses on the applications of generative and explainable systems, such as Large Language Models and their trustworthiness in various domains.
-Outside of research, Shreedhar enjoys backpacking, and practicing his wilderness EMT skills.
+Hi  I'm an undergraduate student advised by [Prof. Leilani Gilpin](https://people.ucsc.edu/~lgilpin/) in the Department of Computer Science and Engineering at UC Santa Cruz.
+My current research at the [AEIA Lab](https://aiea-lab.github.io/) focuses on the ***applications of generative and explainable systems***, such as Large Language Models and their trustworthiness in various domains.
+Beyond the lab, I’m exploring **Explainable Robotics and Autonomous Systems**, with a focus on integrating transparency and interpretability into robotics applications like human-centered autonomous systems and multi-agent collaboration.
+Outside of research, I enjoy backpacking and practicing my wilderness EMT skills.

 ## Research Interests

-- **XAI (Explainable AI):** Understanding how AI works, learning to make AI more transparent, and making sure AI can be trusted.
+- **XAI (Explainable AI):** Investigating methods to make AI systems more transparent, trustworthy, and interpretable, particularly in safety-critical applications.
 - **LLMs (Large Language Models):** Studying model architectures.
 Ensuring that the model's responses are explainable.
-- **Reinforcement Learning:** Exploring new approaches to RL.
-Currently learning applications and interpretability methods for Decision Transformers.
+- **Reinforcement Learning:** Developing and understanding RL algorithms.
+Learning applications for interpretability methods with Decision Transformers.
-- **Autonomous Vehicles:** Currently on hold.
+- **Multi-Agent Systems:** Studying swarm robotics and distributed systems, focusing on optimizing communication, coordination, and transparency in autonomous groups.

 {% include_relative _includes/publications.md %}